aghogwarts/DisnakeWavelinkBot/Readme.md

 `op` - This is the opcode that Lavalink requires.
 What we are sending is the `play` opcode, which tells Lavalink to play a song.

-`guildId` - This is the guild id of the guild that the song is being played in.
+`guildId` - This is the ID of the guild that the song is being played in.

 `track` - This is the track that is being played.

 `startTime` - This is the start time of the song.
 Useful when you only want to start from a certain point in the song.

 `endTime` - This is the end time of the song.
+Useful when you only want to play a certain part of the song.

-`volume` - This is the volume of the song.
+`volume` - This value sets the volume of the song.

 `noReplace` - This is a boolean value that tells Lavalink whether to replace the current song.